Moskstraumen: In literature

 The maelstrom off Norway, as illustrated by Olaus Magnus on the Carta Marina, 1539.

-Illustration for Edgar Allan Poe's story "Descent into the Maelström" by Harry Clarke (1889–1931), published in 1919.
+Illustration for Edgar Allan Poe's 1841 story "Descent into the Maelström", by Harry Clarke, 1919.

-Moskstraumen was described in the 13th century in the Old Norse poems Edda and remained an attractive subject for painters and writers, including Edgar Allan Poe, Walter Moers, and Jules Verne.
-The Swedish bishop Olaus Magnus included Moskstraumen into his detailed report on the Nordic countries and their map, Carta Marina (1539).
+Moskstraumen was described in the 13th century in the Old Norse poems "Edda" and remained an attractive subject for painters and writers, including Edgar Allan Poe, Walter Moers, and Jules Verne.
+The Swedish bishop Olaus Magnus included Moskstraumen into his detailed report on the Nordic countries and their map, Carta marina (1539).
 He attributed the whirlpool to divine forces and mentioned that it was much stronger than the previously known Sicilian whirlpool Charybdis.
 Most other writers of the time believed that Moskstraumen played an important role in the ocean circulation, but, given a large number of tales and lack of scientific observations, grossly overestimated the size and power of the phenomenon.
 The Moskstraum, referred to simply as the Maelstrom, was the inspiration for Poe's short story "A Descent into the Maelström" (1841), which brought the term maelstrom, meaning strong whirlpool, into the English language.
 Moskstraumen also features in the climax of Jules Verne's 1870 novel Twenty Thousand Leagues Under the Seas and is mentioned by Captain Ahab in Herman Melville's 1851 novel Moby-Dick.
 A likely source of information on Moskstraumen for those writers was a fictional description of Moskstraumen by Jonas Danilssønn Ramus from 1715 which was translated into English and partly included into the 1823 edition of Encyclopædia Britannica.
 Poe quoted Jonas Ramus and Encyclopædia Britannica in his tale.
-Moskstraumen is visited by characters in Liu Cixin's Death's End.
+Moskstraumen is visited by characters in Liu Cixin's Death's End, who made extensive references to Allan Poe.
+The whirlpool is used as a metaphor for black holes, specifically the fact that light cannot escape beyond the event horizon.

 Rosa Arciniega's 1933 Spanish-language dystopian novel Mosko-Strom: El Torbellino de las Grandes Metrópolis references Moskstraumen.
-A.S.
-Byatt's 2001 novel The Biographer's Tale also features the Maelstrom prominently.
+A. S. Byatt's 2001 novel The Biographer's Tale also features the Maelstrom prominently.

 One of the first scientific descriptions of Moskstraumen was presented by the Norwegian priest and poet Petter Dass in his poem "The Trumpet of Nordland" (published in 1739) which included a versified topographical description of northern Norway.
 There he clearly related the whirlpool with tides by noting that it was the strongest at full and new Moon and the weakest at half-Moon.
 He also noted that since the large fjords of Moskenesøya had to be filled and emptied within 6 hours, the related water flow should create strong currents.
 Dass' novel was however not translated into English and remained unknown in Europe.
 The relation of Moskstraumen with the tides was further mentioned by A. Schelderup in an article which was likely written in the 1750s and published in 1824.